AdjacencyGraphBuilder

 Specifying Adjacent Nodes Via Edge Data Items

-For this scenario the example graph shall consist of nodes that are connected by two types of edges: red and blue ones.
+In this scenario, the example graph consists of nodes connected by two types of edges: red and blue.
 Data items for this scenario may look like this:

 interface NodeType {